 President: Tanner Church, firstname.lastname@example.org

-FLC SACNAS, the Society for Advancing Hispanics/Chicanos & Native Americans in Science, is affiliated with the National SACNAS Organization.
-We are devoted to fostering the success of underrepresented individuals in the natural and behavioral sciences by helping them attain advanced degrees, careers, and positions of leadership within their fields.
-Everyone is welcome to join!
+FLC SACNAS (Society for Advancing Hispanics/Chicanos & Native Americans in Science, is part of the national SACNAS organization, devoted to helping underrepresented students in natural and behavioral sciences to pursue an advanced degree, career and leadership positions within their field.

 President: Shawnee Begay, firstname.lastname@example.org

 The purpose of SOBL is to foster the study of business while networking with businesses in the local community.
 Scholars from departments campus-wide are encouraged to discover the benefits of business professionalism.